kln12/Interview_questions/monitoring.md

 Answer**
 **What is Synthetic monitoring
 Answer**Synthetic monitoring is an application performance monitoring practice that emulates the paths users might take when engaging with an application.
 It uses scripts to generate simulated user behavior for different scenarios, geographic locations, device types, and other variables.
+**How to setup Alert manager
+Answer** configure and setup alert manager. configure prometheus config file to it allow communicate with the alert manager.  in the  prometheus server configuration ,define alert rules. in alert manager create an alert mechanism to send alerts via slack and mail.